When Should I Hire a DUI Attorney in Michigan? — The Complete Guide

 • Build a thorough defense (challenge traffic stops, sobriety tests, and chemical tests)

-You should contact a DUI attorney right away if any of the following are true:
+You should contact a DUI attorney right away if any of the following apply

 1. Advise you what to say (or not say) at the scene and to law enforcement.